pymlex/ai-text-detector-api/README.md

 <img width="1762" height="333" alt="image" src="https://github.com/user-attachments/assets/44d835d4-f350-4a3d-ba15-db96c813565b" />

 A minimal API for the Desklib text-detection model from [Hugging Face](https://huggingface.co/desklib/ai-text-detector-v1.01).
-The service exposes a clean `/predict` endpoint, accepts raw text or `title + text` pairs, and returns the model’s probability and boolean label based on a configurable threshold.
+The service exposes a `/predict` endpoint, accepts `text` or `title + text` pairs, and returns the model’s probability and boolean label based on a configurable threshold.

 The project keeps functionality intentionally simple: a **FastAPI** application for routing and validation, a compact `Detector` wrapper around the Hugging Face model, and optional **ngrok** integration for external access (useful in Colab).
 The internal model component handles tokenisation, batching, GPU/CPU device selection and probability computation.